National code: CPC32920

 To be prepared for this course, we recommend that you have:

-• The ability to work at height
+• The ability to work at heights

 • A commitment to safety and following workplace safety procedures